dmbates/NlmeData.jl/docs/src/index.md

 Frequently there are other covariates recorded.
-For example, in the longitudinal data sets one of the covariates will represent the time of the observation.
+For example, in a longitudinal data set one of the covariates will represent the time of the observation.
 ```@example Main
 dataset(:Orange)
 ```

 A convenient way to view an individual dataset is to create a `GroupedDataFrame` with `DataFrames.groupby`.
-(`DataFrames` is not a dependency of `NlmeData` - so as to avoid a heavyweight dependency.)
+(`DataFrames` is not a dependency of `NlmeData` - so as to avoid a heavyweight dependency.
+You must attach it separately.)
 ```@example Main
 using DataFrames
 groupby(DataFrame(dataset(:Orange)), :tree)